 Tenant evictions are never fun processes to go through.
-When it becomes necessary to evict a tenant, the landlord will have to follow the related laws in Pennsylvania.
+When it becomes necessary to evict a tenant, the landlord will have to follow the related laws in Philadelphia.
 Failure to follow the tenant eviction process can cause a landlord to suffer serious legal consequences.

-There are two reasons that a landlord may legally evict a tenant in Pennsylvania.
+There are two reasons that a landlord may legally evict a tenant in Philadelphia.
 If a tenant fails to pay rent, the landlord may evict them.
 Alternatively, if a tenant violates conditions laid out in the lease, the landlord will have grounds for eviction.
 The type of notice will depend on the offense.
 For failure to pay rent, a landlord must provide 10 day notice.
 This notice gives the tenant 10 days to either pay the due amount or vacate the premises.
 For failure to follow the lease agreement, the landlord must give 15 day notice if the lease term is less than one year or 30 day notice if the lease term is one year or more.

 Failure to Comply